-The South African team prepares for its fifth consecutive participation in the Vuelta, following its 2014 debut, when it was still a Professional-Continental team.
-Two years ago, Dimension Data took over from MTN-Qhubeka as the main name for the project created back in 2007 by ex-professional cyclist Doug Ryder.
+The South African team prepares for its 6th consecutive participation in the Vuelta, following its 2014 debut, when it was still a Professional-Continental team.
+Three years ago, Dimension Data took over from MTN-Qhubeka as the main name for the project created back in 2007 by ex-professional cyclist Doug Ryder.

 The 2015 Vuelta would bring out the qualities of several riders from a team created to promote the values of the African continent among young people.
-One of these riders, a young South-African of only 23 years of age, Louis Meintjes, obtained a very valuable tenth place in the race’s final general classification.
+One of these riders, a young South-African of only 23 years of age, Louis Meintjes, obtained a very valuable 10th place in the race’s final general classification.
 However, the great success for the then MTN-Qhubeka would come at the hands of transalpine Kristian Sbaragli, sprint winner of the stage that ended at Castellón de la Plana; the second in a Grand Tour for the project after the one obtained by Stephen Cummings in the 2015 Tour de France.
-In 2016, the team reached the podium with Omar Fraile, crowned as King of the Mountains for the second time in his career.
+However, the leap for the African team occurred at the hands of Ben King, who won at two of the toughest peaks in La Vuelta 18 (Alfacar.
+La Alfaguara Mountain Range and La Covatilla), beating such elite cyclists as Pierre Rolland and Bauke Mollema.

 Overall victories: 0